Pear-231/Personal-Finance-Portfolio-Tracker/README.md

   - The triggers have all been loaded, this page can be closed.
   - To test these functions, in the Portfolio Tracker document go to the 'Current Historical Portfolio (Asset Type) sheet, on the top bar click 'Functions' > click currentHistoricalPortfolioAssetType and a new row will will be added for today's data.
 This row can be deleted after the test is completed.

-3) Email Automation: adding the user's email address, setting alert levels and receiving a test email.
+**4) Email Automation: adding the user's email address, setting alert levels and receiving a test email.**

 *To set up automatic email alerts follow these steps:*